 - Simplify: Keep your life less of complications.
 Too many choices, too many activities, too much of anything can lead to stress and loss of contentment.

 - Don’t be afraid of failures: At some point, we all face rejection.
 Don’t become judgmental of failures in life.
 Accepting and learning from rejection is one of the best ways to guide you to success.

 - Avoid toxicity: Don’t hold onto grudges.
 Practice the “Forgive n Forget” mantra to stay out of toxic feelings like hate and vengeance.
 Because it can mentally wear you out and makes you miserable.
 And most importantly, stay away from people who drain your vibes.

 - Self-care: Get your beauty sleep.
 Eat less junk food.
 Exercise regularly.

 These are the simplest of the things we could follow to keep our minds calm and happy.
 But easier said than done.
 So let’s take one step at a time.

 Let us all create a schedule for ourselves, where we practice each one of the above for a week.
 And use the last day of the week to retrospect how that one change made impacts on us and our happiness.

-Even smallest of changes you make will be helpful.
-Remember chaos theory that explores in depth of changes that can result from the smallest of changes.
+Even the smallest of changes you make will be helpful.
+Remember chaos theory that explores in-depth changes that can result from the smallest of changes.
 Each flap of our wings, each step we take, each action we make can make a huge difference.